 Peanut allergies are very serious, so read labels carefully.
 Look for:

-Arachis and arachis oil (alternate terms for peanuts and peanut oil)
+Arachis and arachis oil.
+These are other terms for peanuts and peanut oil.

 Food additive 322 or lecithin

-Nu-Nuts artificial nuts (peanuts flavored to taste like other nuts, such as walnuts and pecans)
+Nu-Nuts artificial nuts.
+These are peanuts flavored to taste like other nuts, such as walnuts and pecans.

-Hydrolyzed plant protein and hydrolyzed vegetable protein (usually made from soy, but sometimes from peanuts)
+Hydrolyzed plant protein and hydrolyzed vegetable protein.
+These are usually made from soy, but sometimes from peanuts.